 ACC Swimmers Participate in Community Connections Program

-CHRISTIANSBURG, Va. - Twelve Atlantic Coast Conference swimming student-athletes from nine different schools took part in an ACC Community Connections outreach event Thursday morning before the start of preliminary events at the 2012 Men's Swimming Championship.
+GREENSBORO, N.C. – A total of 16 Atlantic Coast Conference swimming student-athletes from eight different schools took part in an ACC Community Connections outreach event Thursday evening before the start of the nightly finals at the 2014 ACC Swimming & Diving Championships.

-The ACC Community Connections Program, now in its second full year, takes place at all of the conference's Olympic sport championships.
-The program aims to get local elementary students the chance to talk with ACC student-athletes, learn about the sport and attend part of the championship, and to donate books to the schools' libraries.
+The ACC Community Connections Program, now in its fourth full year, takes place at all of the conference's Olympic sport championships.
+The program aims to get local youth the chance to talk with ACC student-athletes, learn about the sport and attend part of the championship.

-Live coverage of the finals on Thursday, Friday, and Saturday can be seen on theACC.com starting at 7:20 p.m.
-For more on the 2012 ACC Swimming and Diving Championships, head to the official website at http://www.theacc.com/championships/12-swimming-diving-championship.html.
+Live coverage of the finals on Friday and Saturday can be seen on the ACC Digital Network on theACC.com starting at 7 p.m.
+For more on the 2014 ACC Swimming and Diving Championships, head to the official website at http://theacc.co/SDchamp.